 Genuine photos of UFV are more likely to be an accurate and unique reflection of what we have to offer.

 To get genuine photos of UFV:

-- You can take them yourself, but make sure to get appropriate photo releases when taking photos of people.
+- Take them yourself, but make sure to get appropriate photo releases when taking photos of people.
 For more on this, visit our copyright section.

-- You can get them in myWeb's media library.
+- Find photos in myWeb's media library.
 There is a Global folder that contains UFV photos that are available for you to use on your website.